afcarl/what-science-one-did-to-my-brain/slides.md

 - How many are scared bad grades in Science One will cause you to fail in life?

+# My message is simple

+You'll have fun, you'll learn lots, you'll do fine.

 ---

 # Science One & Beyond